Olawale-Ajayi/Bank_Fraud_Detection_Classification/README.md

 on the validation set<br>

 The Logistic regression outperformed other algorithm reaching over 92% for the Undersampled data and over 93% for the oversampled data on the validation sets<br>
-The precision recall curve  and roc chart are plotted for both the undersampled model and Oversampled model.
+The precision recall curve  and roc chart are plotted for both the undersampled model and Oversampled model.<br>
 The Oversampled  data return more True positive than False Negative than the Undersampled data which is what is desired for such an imbalanced data